linuxserver/docker-boinc/README.md

 ```

 You can access advanced features of the Guacamole remote desktop using `ctrl`+`alt`+`shift` enabling you to use remote copy/paste and different languages.
+Sometimes, the pop-up windows may open in a tiny box in the upper left corner of the screen.
+When that happens, you can find the corner and resize them.

 ## GPU Hardware Acceleration